What Is FSA?

 Some of these may need approval from your doctor or care provider.

-You can utilize your FSA for over-the-counter medication, yet you will in any case need a prescription from your care supplier.
+You can utilize your FSA for over-the-counter medication, yet you will, in any case, need a prescription from your care supplier.
 The doctor should be in the state where you purchase the medication, except for insulin.
 Other over-the-counter things are qualified, including bandages and thermometers.
-Furthermore, you can utilize your benefit card at the checkout counter.
-By rule, you cannot go through your FSA to stock up long-term with things bought over-the-counter.
-Instead, try to anticipate your requirements for the plan year only; else, you risk not being reimbursed.
+Furthermore, you can utilize your benefits card at the checkout counter.
+By rule, you cannot go through your FSA to stock up long-term with things bought over the counter.
+Instead, anticipate your requirements for the plan year only; otherwise, you risk not being reimbursed.

 What expenses are not covered under a health FSA?